cms-analysis/HiggsAnalysis-CombinedLimit/docs/part5/longexercise.md

 ```shell
 combineTool.py -M Impacts -d workspace_part3.root -m 200 --rMin -1 --rMax 2 --robustFit 1 --output impacts.json
 ```
-We can then make a plot showing the pulls and parameter impacts, sorted by the largest impact:
+We can then make a plot showing the fitted values of the nuisance parameters, relative to the input uncertainty, and parameter impacts, sorted by the largest impact:
 ```shell
 plotImpacts.py -i impacts.json -o impacts
 ```